Book Blogging Reviews

 The opportunity to leave a review is more widespread than it’s ever been, whether that’s for a product purchased or a holiday.
 But not everyone is comfortable with the idea of writing one.
 What do you put in it, for a start?
 And how long should it be?

 - Know where you can go to leave book reviews.
 If the book has been produced through a publisher, they will often have their own websites where a review can be left.
 The more commonly used sites for leaving reviews are Amazon and Goodreads.
-In recent times, I’ve become aware that you can leave reviews on Waterstones’ website as well, so that’s another option.
+In some instances, you can leave reviews on Waterstones’ website as well, so that’s another option.
 (Do bear in mind that you don’t have to use just one site.
 Once you’ve written your review, you can cut and paste the same review to as many of the websites as you feel are appropriate for you.)
-For ease, I have provided links to all of the relevant sites for my book at the bottom of the page
+For ease, I have provided links to all of the relevant sites for my books at the bottom of the page

 - No review has to be an epic, so if you feel like you can only say that you enjoyed the book, just do that.
 Even a one-liner should be gratefully received by an author.